GuyVervillePerso/Cote-100-plus/content/collections/billets_mensuels/anglais/review-of-2023.md

             type: paragraph
             content:
               -
-                type: orderedList
-                content:
-                  -
-                    type: listItem
-                    content:
-                      -
-                        type: paragraph
-                        content:
-                          -
                 type: text
                 text: 'Continue to favour quality company stocks at reasonable prices;' -
         type: listItem
         content:
           -
             type: paragraph
             content:
               -
                 type: text
                 text: 'Do not hesitate to invest outside the United States when opportunities arise to buy quality companies at a good price;'
       -
         type: listItem
         content:
           -
             type: paragraph
             content:
               -
                 type: text
                 text: 'Pay attention to your portfolio’s exposure to “magnificent seven” stocks;' -
         type: listItem
         content:
           -
             type: paragraph
             content:
               -
                 type: text
                 text: 'Do not compare the performance of your portfolio too much to that of American indexes; and, if you do so, exclude the magnificent seven from these.'
   -
     type: paragraph
     content:
       -
         type: text
         text: 'On behalf of the entire COTE 100 team, I would like to take this opportunity to offer you my best wishes for 2024!'
-slug: 'Review of 2023'
+updated_by: 9c55616c-7340-47e9-bc83-f0bc3da40785
+updated_at: 1722540274
 ---